 Tips for a better morning routine:

 - Assess your current morning routine.
 What do you want to do better?
 What’s your ideal morning?
 What are some things you do in the morning that make it harder to get things done and kids prepared for school?
 What is taking up too much of your time in the morning?
 Think about your routine right now and what you can do to improve your mornings.

 - Eliminate unnecessary tasks.
 Some moms feel they have to do many things in the morning for it to be productive, that’s not true.
 You can keep it simple and do only what’s important and still get a lot done.
 For example, fancy breakfasts created to look like your kids’ favorite cartoon isn’t necessary for a good morning routine.
 Occasionally sure but don’t feel the pressure to do this every morning but it might not be sustainable for you.
 Simple yet nutritious breakfasts are adequate.

-- Get your kids (and spouse too) to help out.
+- Get your family to help out.
 In age-appropriate ways, get your kids to help with morning tasks.
 It encourages independence and takes the burden of doing all the tasks on your own.